- Marlon Fernandez Academic CoachXMarlon FernandezAcademic Coach

 - Katie Sewell Academic CoachXKatie SewellAcademic Coach

 Katie worked at High Tech High Media Arts as an academic coach for one year before coming to High Tech Middle.
-Prior to moving to San Diego last year, she spent 7 years in Chicago and went to DePaul University, where she received her Master of Science degree in International Public Service.
-She has an 8 year old son, a 2 year old daughter and loves hiking and camping and most things outdoors.
+Prior to moving to San Diego two years ago, she spent 7 years in Chicago and went to DePaul University, where she received her Master of Science degree in International Public Service.
+She has a 10 year old son, a 4 year old daughter and loves hiking and camping and most things outdoors.
 Before coming to High Tech High, Katie worked for several years in the nonprofit arena.
 Most recently, she spent four years working for an international human rights organization, planning events and training youth and adults to be activists on international and domestic human rights issues.
-Katie is very excited to be working with High Tech High at the middle school level this year!
+Katie is very excited to be working with High Tech Middle in 7th grade this year!

 - Monique Sias Extended Services Director